fredrik-rose/AdventOfCode2023/README.md

 the case).
 The Lagrange polynomial can then be used to find the quadratic function from the first few steps and then be used to compute the output size for the wanted number of steps.
 See day 21.

+### Equation Solving

+Z3 (Z3 Theorem Prover) it a powerful tool that can be used to solve complex equations.
+An alternative is SymPy.
+Gaussian elimination can be used to solve systems of linear equations.
+See day 24.

 ### Dynamic Programming

 Dynamic programming is basically memoization.
 If a certain state occurs several times we can cache